nagy-nabil/POS/README.md

 # POS
 point of sale with nodejs

+# Docker
+why so sudden Docker because heroku is not free anymore and i want to take this application to be full stack and want backend in production and docker is so easy to find replacer to heroku

 # tech
 - typescript
 - nodejs
 - expressjs
 - formidable
 - mongoose

+## Get Started

 ***install Dependencies***
 ```